HamsterZilla62/drupal_menu_export/README.md

 Similar modules
 -----------

-Menu Import.
-The main difference beetwen Menu export and Menu Export/Import is the kind of exported data .
+* Menu Import : The main difference beetwen Menu export and Menu Export/Import is the kind of exported data .
 Menu Export provide an object structure which helps to import more efficiently, thus a simple cut-and-paste is enough to regenerate to menu.
-It is also possible to store the data provided inside a file and call the menu_export_menu_import() function inside you hook_install (for example).
+It is also possible to store the data provided inside a file and call the `menu_export_menu_import()` function inside you `hook_install` (for example).
 Menu export aims to provide a structure close to export features provided by ctools or view.

 We would recommend you to use Menu Export if you need something to deploy faster your project.
 Nethertheless you should probably have a look to Menu Export/Import if you need something readable and understandable by non-tech person.

 Possible improvements